TallestIan/Actionable-News-Network/README.md

 ## Notes & Limitations

+- Detects page topic and only injects the html part of the extension if the topic is supported.
 - Runs off of a Firebase database, but only loads for articles relating to Coronavirus right now.

 ## Next Steps